Motorcycle Technology Degree Programs in CA with Course Summaries

 Several 2-year schools in California provide training in motorcycle repair and maintenance technology.
-Learn about the curricula and hands-on training experiences available at two of these schools.
+Learn about the curricula and hands-on training experiences available at one of these schools.
 Find out how these programs can help graduates prepare for entry-level positions or provide advanced training opportunities for those already working in the field.
-The table at this article's conclusion provides additional school data.

 - City College of San Francisco, in San Francisco, offers a motorcycle technician certificate and an associate's degree for aspiring technicians.

 At first glance, the programs described above may seem quite similar.
 Check out the table below to compare school information pertaining to enrollment, tuition and graduation rates.

 |City College of San Francisco|